m13253/JKSN/README.md

 A delayed checksum rearranges the form of JKSN, which puts the checksum to the end of JKSN stream, as the following format:

     [magic header] [0xf8/0xf9/0xfa/0xfb] [control byte] [data bytes] ... [control byte] [data bytes] [checksum]

+### Representation decision

+An JSON stream has multiple JKSN representation.
+The JKSN encoder should decide which method generates the smallest JKSN stream.

+### License of this document

+This document, as well as JKSN specification, is licensed under BSD license.

+Copyright (c) 2014 StarBrilliant &lt;m13253@hotmail.com&gt;.
+All rights reserved.

+Redistribution and use in source and binary forms are permitted provided that the above copyright notice and this paragraph are duplicated in all such forms and that any documentation, advertising materials, and other materials related to such distribution and use acknowledge that the software was developed by the <organization>.
+The name of the
+<organization> may not be used to endorse or promote products derived
+from this software without specific prior written permission.
+THIS SOFTWARE IS PROVIDED ``AS IS'' AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.